10 Great Things To Do in Jasper

 Drive the Icefields Parkway

-Touted as one of the world’s most spectacular scenic drives, the Icefields Parkway connects Jasper with Lake Louise, another iconic mountain resort town.
+Touted as one of the world’s most spectacular scenic drives, the Icefields Parkway links Jasper with Lake Louise, another iconic mountain resort town.
 The 232-kilometre route weaves its way past stunning mountain vistas, meadows rife with wildlife and over 100 ancient glaciers.
 Not to miss along the route is the Columbia Icefield Skywalk, a kilometre-long interpretive walkway, where only a glass platform separates you from a 918-foot (280-metre) drop.

 Here are more great Canadian road trips worth adding to your bucket list.